 Mix the buds with the baking soda.
-Sprinkle a small amount to carpet, wait 30 minutes, vacuum.
-The scent will be light, not overpowering as many store bought brands.
+Sprinkle a small amount to the carpet, wait 30 minutes, vacuum.
+The scent will be light, not overpowering as many store-bought brands.
 The Lavender will also help deodorize that stale vacuum odor.
 The scent will be noted the next time you use your vacuum cleaner.

 Lavender Can Chase Away Fleas?
 Make Your Pet a Flea Collar

 Did you know Lavender is a great flea repellent?
-Lavender can helps repels bugs such as fleas, mosquitoes, ticks, and more, without skin irritation.
+Lavender can help repels bugs such as fleas, mosquitoes, ticks, and more, without skin irritation.

 This rinse can aid in decreasing skin surface bacteria